 What Is Secondary School?

-A secondary school or Vietnam high school is defined as an institution offering a secondary school education after primary school.
+A secondary school or high school in Indonesia is defined as an institution offering a secondary school education after primary school.
 Secondary school education is compulsory for students in most countries to prepare them for higher education in the future.

 A typical secondary school education lasts for at least five years.
 The age of an average secondary school student is 13 years old and they will receive a secondary school education until the age of 17 or 18 before pursuing pre-university studies.

-What is the Best Age to Start Secondary School in Vietnam?
+What is the Best Age to Start Secondary School in Indonesia?

-How Do You Apply to Secondary Schools in Vietnam?
+How Do You Apply to Secondary in Indonesia?

-Parents who are interested in enrolling their children in international schools can contact the school directly for application purposes.
-Generally, the international school application process involves payment of registration fee and assessment test.
+Parents can do their own research and shortlist schools based on their requirements such as fees, location and curriculum offered.
+In addition, parents can go on school tours and visit Open Days for more information.
+Parents can contact the schools personally to ask for registration details and provide the documentation and paperwork needed.
+Parents who are interested in enrolling their children in international schools can contact the schools directly for application purposes.
+Generally, the international school application process involves payment of a registration fee and an assessment test.
 If the child meets all requirements, parents would need to pay an admission fee and deposit for successful enrolment.

-What are the Average Fees for Secondary School in Vietnam?
+What are the Average Fees for Secondary School in Indonesia?